Understanding and Mitigating Errors of LLM-Generated RTL Code: LLM-based Error Correction

 \subsection{Error Correction Mechanisms}

+\textbf{Rule-based Description Refinement:} To resolve ambiguities in user‐provided specifications, we introduce a rule‑guided refinement mechanism that leverages LLMs to enforce key circuit design rules such as register initialization, reset/enable signal integrity, and internal logical consistency.
+The LLM first parses the initial specification, then checks it against these rules.
+Whenever it detects ambiguities or contradictions, the model automatically augments and clarifies the description using contextual constraints, thereby eliminating gaps in the design intent.
+Fig. \ref{fig:simple} illustrates a typical case: by explicitly refining the register initialization and enable signal requirements, our mechanism ensures that the subsequent Verilog code generation is both accurate and robust.
+Similarly, to mitigate relatively common errors arising from LLMs' unfamiliarity with specialized RTL programming, based on the analysis in Section III, we designed and integrated 10 programming rules into the system prompt, such as "Do not assign values to wire-type variables within always blocks".

+\textbf{Multimodal Data Conversion:} To mitigate generation errors arising from multimodal design inputs—such as Karnaugh maps, waveform diagrams, and truth tables, we have developed tools that convert these heterogeneous formats into a single, unified truth‑table meta‑representation as shown in Fig. \ref{fig:multimodal_example}.

+{Specifically, we find that although elements such as Karnaugh maps and waveforms are difficult for LLM to understand, their inputs adhere to specific norms and standards.
+For instance, Karnaugh maps inputs include variable definitions in rows/columns and corresponding 0/1 arrangements, while waveforms follow a tabular format where the first column of each row contains clock information.
+Therefore, we first extract the multimodal information from descriptions using regular expression matching.
+Subsequently, we parse the extracted information based on the applicable input norms, determine the input conditions corresponding to each output item, and map them to the meta-representation of a truth table.
+LLMs can then translate this meta-representation into the corresponding RTL design.}

+Importantly, when processing waveform inputs for sequential circuits, our conversion tool captures the clock triggering semantics to preserve correct timing behavior.
+Likewise, for state transition diagrams, the intermediate representation explicitly encodes both current and next states in addition to the input and output signals.

 \textbf{RAG-based Knowledge Error Mitigation:} We leverage RAG to supplement missing knowledge in both RTL programming and circuit design, and enhance the RTL code generation quality.
 To this end, we construct a domain‑specific knowledge base whose entries each consist of a keyword, a concise description, and an illustrative example.

-Circuit design knowledge is sourced from GitHub and StackOverflow and organized into four categories—arithmetic, memory, control, and miscellaneous modules—to enable efficient lookup (see Fig. \ref{fig:circuit_design_entry}).
+{The knowledge base comprises two primary components. \textbf{Circuit design knowledge entries} are constructed through a three-stage pipeline: high-quality code is first collected from GitHub using keywords such as ``RTL tutorial'' and ``arithmetic circuit''; the collected repositories are then filtered by excluding those with fewer than 100 stars and heuristically removing non-functional text like licenses to reduce noise; finally, the code is annotated via few-shot learning with GPT-4 Turbo to generate natural language functional descriptions, from which relevant keywords are extracted.
+We have collected approximately 500 entries covering various types of circuits such as arithmetic and memory modules.
+Separately, \textbf{RTL programming knowledge entries} are manually curated to address common syntax errors, with each entry providing error message, repair suggestions and concrete correction examples.
+We have manually designed 15 such entries.
+An illustrative entry is shown in Fig \ref{fig:circuit_design_entry}.}

 Our retrieval engine supports both semantic and keyword‑based queries.
 In semantic search, user design descriptions are embedded and matched against the knowledge‑base vectors to retrieve the most relevant entries.
 For clearly defined RTL terms, keywords extracted from design specifications or compiler error messages are employed to retrieve corresponding knowledge entry via regular‑expression matching.
 Ultimately, the retrieved information is deduplicated and integrated into the LLM's context to facilitate RTL generation, thereby mitigating programming errors caused by insufficient knowledge.